veryfancypants/hs2_blender_export/README.md

 Install Grey's MeshExporter.
 (It comes as 'optional' with HS2 BetterRepack.)

 Launch Studio Neo.
 Load the character.
 Put it in T-pose.
 If it is a female, remove high-heel shoes (they are known to interfere with export).
+Turn off blinking (Anim -> Kinematics -> Face).

 Hit F1, find Runtime Unity Editor, bind a key to open it.